junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Was everything really fine then?"
 Dean asks, sitting down on the stairs one level lower than her.
 The cold cellar door is over their heads.

-"Not really," Amy says, "there was a crack on my wall, which turned out to be a crack in the time and space, and then it killed Rory and wiped my memory, and he came back becoming a plastic Roman robot, and we exploded the universe."
+"Not really," Amy says, "there was a crack on my wall, which turned out to be a crack in the time and space, and then it killed Rory and wiped my memory, and he came back becoming a Roman robot, and we exploded the universe."

 "Wow," Dean blinks, "that's gonna make my story of blowing up the Hell and letting Lucifer out sounds so lame.
 What happened next?"